bdurand/ultra_settings/README.md

 #### Adding Configurations to UltraSettings

-To simplify access, you can add configurations as methods on the `UltraSettings` object.
-UltraSettings will derive the configuration class name based on the method name provided.
+To simplify access, you can add configurations to the `UltraSettings` object.
+UltraSettings will derive the configuration class name based on the name provided and define a method that returns the configuraiton object.
 For example:

 ```ruby
 UltraSettings.add(:my_service)